UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/08/index.md

 :::
 - Use a static IP address instead of a dynamic one.
 You can use the IP determined at the previous point. (**1p**)

 2. Test the example by connecting your computer to the Pico through Wi-Fi.
-Use `netcat` or any alternative to send a TCP packet to the Pico server.
+Use the *Wyliodrin* network, the password will be written on the blackboard.
+Connect both the Pi and the laptop.
+Use `netcat` or any alternative to send a TCP packet to the Pico server from your computer.
 You should receive back the same string. (**1p**)

 :::tip
 On Windows, you can use [NCat](https://nmap.org/download.html#windows).
 The command for establishing a TCP connection is: